-University, College and School acoustical consulting Know-how
+University, College and Public School Acoustical Consulting Expertise

 Public-Private Partnership (P3) Project Experience